DNP Application and Requirements

 You must reside in one of the following states:

-- Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Maine, Michigan, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, South Carolina, Texas, or Vermont.
+- Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Maine, Michigan, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, South Carolina, Texas, Vermont, or Virginia.
 At this time, the Doctor of Nursing program is limited to these specific states.

 Earned a cumulative GPA of 3.0 or greater.